 Uterine Cancer and Camp Lejeune

 From the 1950s to the late 1980s, the drinking water supply at the Camp Lejeune Marine Corps based in North Carolina was highly contaminated with toxic chemicals.
 Extensive scientific research and studies have determined that exposure to this toxic water caused increased rates of various types of cancer.
-A new federal law was passed in August allowing victims of the Camp Lejeune water contamination to bring civil lawsuits for their injuries.
+A new federal law was passed in August allowing Camp Lejeune water contamination victims to bring civil lawsuits for their injuries.

 Settlement Value of Uterine Cancer in Tort Cases